ramiz180/Euronet-API-Test/README.md

-# Financial Intelligence API Test Automation
+# Euronet API Test Automation

-Its an API test automation framework built with Rest Assured, Cucumber, and TestNG, designed for testing financial intelligence services.
+Its an API test automation framework built with Rest Assured, Cucumber, and TestNG, designed for testing Euronet services.

 1. Tech Stack